How to Harness the Power of Mind Mapping.

-I have used mind mapping for years.
+I have used mindmaps for years – and these days I know the power of mind mapping.
 It will help you gain clarity on many tasks, from brainstorming ideas and troubleshooting to prioritising tasks and goal setting.

 You know those times when you have a muddle of ideas in your head?
 You have all the pieces but creating order and prioritising tasks is proving difficult?
 This is where the power of mind mapping comes in.

-This tool effectively gets everything ‘out of your head’ and on to paper.
+This tool effectively gets everything ‘out of your head’ – as David Allen says – and on to paper.
 Then you can review it, add to it, prioritise it and build a strategy to get stuff DONE!

 I use this tool weekly for prioritising my to-do list, content brainstorming and collating research.
 When I had my business, I also used it for troubleshooting snags in our operations, identifying new opportunities, staff issues, and even budgeting.
 I wouldn’t be without it!